Please note that this page is automatically translated.

 Small

-Increased costs of low-carbon initiatives such as investing in low-emission equipment and purchasing green electricity
+Increased costs for low-carbon initiatives such as investing in low-emission equipment and purchasing green electricity

 Small